metallb/metallb/website/content/concepts/_index.md

 environment.
 If you're running a bare metal cluster in a colocation facility, your hosting provider probably offers IP addresses for lease.
-In that case, you would lease, say, a /26 of IP space (64 addresses, and provide that range to MetalLB for cluster services.
+In that case, you would lease, say, a /26 of IP space (64 addresses), and provide that range to MetalLB for cluster services.

 Alternatively, your cluster might be purely private, providing services to a nearby LAN but not exposed to the internet.
 In that